Labor Relations

 Section 8.2.

-The University shall provide first aid kits, information and training for all Postdoctoral Scholars in workplaces that involve the use of or exposure to hazardous materials or who work in a hazardous environment.
+The University shall provide first aid kits, information and training for all Postdoctoral Scholars in workplaces that involve the use of or potential for exposure to hazardous materials and physical hazards.

 Section 8.3.